-As of 31 December 2013, the notional amount of the Group's portfolio of outstanding cash flow hedges amounted to US\$ 75.9 billion, hedged against the euro and the pound sterling.
-The year-end mark-to-market valuation of this portfolio required under IAS 39 resulted in a positive pre-tax AOCI valuation change of $\in$ 2.3 billion from 31 December 2012, based on a closing rate of $\in$ -US \$1.38, as compared to a positive pre-tax AOCI valuation change of $\in$ 1.9 billion as of 31 December 2012 from 31 December 2011, based on a closing rate of $\in$ -US\$1.32.
-For further information on the measurement of the fair values of financial instruments see "- Notes to the Consolidated Financial Statements (IFRS) - Note 34: Information about financial instruments".
+As of 31 December 2014, the notional amount of the Group's portfolio of outstanding cash flow hedges amounted to US\$88.3 billion, hedged against the euro and the pound sterling.
+The year-end mark to market valuation of this portfolio required under IAS 39 resulted in a negative pre-tax AOCI valuation change of €-6.4 billion from 31 December 2013, based on a closing rate of €-US \$1.21 as compared to a positive pre-tax AOCI valuation change of €2.2 billion (adjusted) as of 31 December 2013 from 31 December 2012, based on a closing rate of €-US\$1.38.
+For further information on the measurement of the fair values of financial instruments see "-Notes to the Consolidated Financial Statements (IFRS) - Note 34: Information about financial instruments".

-Positive pre-tax mark-to-market values of cash flow hedges are included in other financial assets, while negative pre-tax mark-to-market values of cash flow hedges are included in other financial liabilities.
-Year-to-year changes in the mark-to-market value of effective cash flow hedges are recognised as adjustments to AOCI.
-These adjustments to AOCI are net of corresponding changes to deferred tax assets (for cash flow hedges with negative mark-to-market valuations) and deferred tax liabilities (for cash flow hedges with positive mark-to-market valuations).
-Set out below is a graphic presentation of cash flow hedge related movements in AOCI over the past three years (in €m).
+Positive pre-tax mark to market values of cash flow hedges are included in other financial assets, while negative pre-tax mark to market values of cash flow hedges are included in other financial liabilities.
+Year-to-year changes in the mark to market value of effective cash flow hedges are recognised as adjustments to AOCI.
+These adjustments to AOCI are net of corresponding changes to deferred tax assets (for cash flow hedges with negative mark to market valuations) and deferred tax liabilities (for cash flow hedges with negative mark to market valuations).
+Set out below is a graphic presentation of cash flow hedge related movements in AOCI over the past three years (in $\in$ m).